iip-ecosphere/platform/platform/tools/tools.maven.python/README.md

 ## Python test plugin

-The Python test plugin currently executes all Python files directly located in `src/test/python`.
+The Python test plugin currently executes Python files, either those directly located in `src/test/python` or those specified by a file set.
 The plugin runs by default in the `test` lifecycle phase with the goal `test-python`.

   ```xml
   <build>